Reconstructing Tornadoes in 3D with Gaussian Splatting: Abstract

 \section{Abstract}

-Accurately reconstructing the 3D structure of tornadoes is critically important for understanding and preparing for this highly destructive weather phenomenon.
-While modern 3D scene reconstruction techniques, such as 3D Gaussian splatting (3DGS), could provide a valuable tool for reconstructing the 3D structure of tornados, at present we are critically lacking a controlled tornado dataset with which to develop and validate these tools.
-In this work we capture and release a novel multiview dataset of a small lab-based tornado.
-We demonstrate one can effectively reconstruct and visualize the 3D structure of this tornado using 3DGS. \\ Project Page: \href{https://adamy03.github.io/Reconstruction-Tornadoes-with-Neural-Inverse-Rendering/}{Reconstructing Tornadoes with 3DGS} \\ Dataset: \href{https://umd.box.com/s/xcosiygyau5bk2cxzpm92zw30jmtwx82}{Multi-view tornado chamber capture}
+Accurately reconstructing the 3D structure of tornadoes could significantly enhance our understanding of this highly destructive weather phenomenon, ultimately assisting in adequate preparedness and timely emergency management response.
+While modern 3D scene reconstruction techniques, such as 3D Gaussian splatting (3DGS), could provide a valuable tool for reconstructing the 3D structure of tornadoes, at present, we are critically lacking a controlled tornado dataset with which to develop and validate these tools.
+In this work, we capture and release a novel multiview dataset of a small lab-based tornado.
+We demonstrate that one can effectively reconstruct and visualize the 3D structure of this tornado using 3DGS. \\ Project Page: \href{https://adamy03.github.io/Reconstruction-Tornadoes-with-Neural-Inverse-Rendering/}{Reconstructing Tornadoes with 3DGS} \\ Dataset: \href{https://umd.box.com/s/xcosiygyau5bk2cxzpm92zw30jmtwx82}{Multi-view tornado chamber capture}